PRL-PRG/evalr-experiment/README.md

 environment is not properly configured and the following instructions will not work.

-A common problem with a newly installed docker is a missing permission.
+A common problem with a newly installed docker is missing permission.
 If you got the following error:

 ```